 She looked puzzled.
 “But the Turks don’t use such hot chilies”.
 Perhaps not, but the Kurds do, I said, relating my theory that since the Kurds were a Indo-European people, if you went back far enough, you’d find cultural connections to their cousins in Rajasthan.
 I forgot to mention to her that the Kurdish word for bread is also naan – that information may have tempered her obvious skepticism.

 Later that morning, as I sampled a plate of her daliya in the courtyard crowded with a homogeneous crowd of middle-aged wine country residents, she related her theory of parallel worlds.
 “I find it intriguing that Indian cuisine relies so much on ingredients that are not indigenous to the sub-continent.
 Of course, we had black pepper, but chilies, tomatoes, potatoes, corn – all came from the Americas in the 15th and 16th centuries.
 What did they eat before then?”
 I’d often had that thought as well: “What had cooks in Anatolia used before the arrival of those ingredients we think of as quintessentially Mediterranean and Middle Eastern?”
+Though I did not really understand what she meant by “parallel worlds”, I did feel the connection of the food she’d prepared with the food I knew from my Selcuk home.
+That cooks everywhere, by using the simplest of ingredients, can create bridges between cultures by what they create.
+Anyone, from any part of the world, could eat a simple bowl of daliya and be comforted by thoughts of home.

 Today I discovered that this chef, who I only knew has a restaurant in downtown Napa, was the creator of one of my all-time favorite restaurants, the Bombay Café in Los Angeles.
 If I’d known, I could have thanked her for the worlds she opened for me in the ‘90’s when savoring the most intriguing combination of flavors and textures.
 She took Indian food to another level, taking us beyond mere curries and introducing us to imaginative street food.
 Her restaurant was nearly a place of pilgrimage, an event we all looked forward to, the jewel in an anonymous strip mall.
-Her restaurant was the very reason I knew roti from n
+Her restaurant was the very reason I knew roti from naan.

 Now that I know there are sev puri in Napa, I will have to visit her again before I return to Turkey.